JuliaFolds2/StableTasks.jl/README.md

 # StableTasks.jl

 StableTasks is a simple package that provides *type stable* tools for creating (regular and *sticky*) tasks.
-It has the following API (no exports):
+It has the following API (not exported):

 * `StableTasks.@spawn`
 * `StableTasks.@spawnat`